Short Circuit (TV series): Release

 Short Circuit's first three shorts, Exchange Student, Jing Hua, and Just a Thought, premiered at Annecy.
 Later shorts were played at the El Capitan Theatre, attached to The Lion King in selected screenings.
 The shorts were screened at the D23 Expo.

 The shorts were publicly released on January 24, 2020, on Disney+.
 Unlike most original Disney+ content, the shorts were released all at once, instead of being released on a weekly basis.
 One day after its release, the short Drop was temporarily removed from the service, due to technical issues with the intro to the short.
 It has since been added back.

+Five new shorts premiered on August 4, 2021.

+Reception

+Critical response

+Petrana Radulovic of Polygon called Short Circuit a "reinvented Fantasia": writing: "Short Circuit proves that the Fantasia format still works for the streaming age — with a few little tweaks here and there.
+With such a wide range of visual styles and stories that span from cute childhood adventures to poignant heartbreak, the anthology is absolutely worth a watch".
+Ashley Moulton of Common Sense Media gave Short Circuit a grade of 4 out of 5 stars, calling the animated shorts "delightful".